chancy23/burger-beast/README.md

 ##Overview
 This application allows users to enter and track what burgers they want to eat and/or have eaten.

 It has a simple user interface with the burgers that the user wants to devour on the left, and what burgers they have devoured on the right.
-At the bottom of the screen there is an input section to add more burders to Eat Da Burger.
+At the bottom of the screen there is an input section to add more burgers to Eat Da Burger.

 The burger information is stored in a MySQL database.